8 Project Management Trends in 2025 – Where Are We Headed?

 Our tip: Support the different options to communicate (e.g., via chat) and try to make the knowledge you have gathered available for future projects (e.g., with AI tools).
 Plus, ensure that the knowledge of key experts is distributed among several heads.

-A poll in our 1/2024 webinar showed that only a quarter of the participants had defined ESG guidelines while ESG was not a factor for two thirds.
+A poll in our 1/2025 webinar showed that only about a quarter of the participants had defined ESG guidelines while ESG was not a factor for more than two thirds.

-Missing targets is becoming increasingly difficult to afford.
+Missing targets is becoming increasingly difficult for companies to afford.
 Hence, your portfolio should be increasingly focused on the actual benefits of the results of your projects.
-Once the intended benefits of a project can no longer be achieved, a project abort is a good decision.
+Once the intended benefits of a project can no longer be achieved, a project termination is a good decision.
 This is particularly important in an environment of scarce resources.

 Our tip: Consider how to implement three-part project planning with a focus on the project benefits (e.g. in portfolio management).
 A suggestion would be: